-These enzymes do not exist in a vacuum; they are produced and used by a variety of modern and ancient organisms.
+Several modern and ancient organisms rely on Ni because they use these enzymes.
 Diatoms use urease and Ni-superoxide dismutase (Benoiston et al., 2017; Twining et al., 2012).
 Nickel is found in association with both the internal biomass and inorganic (frustule) components of diatoms in roughly equal proportions (Twining et al., 2012).
 Foraminifera use urease as well which may act as a pH regulator during shell formation (Bachmeier et al., 2002; Munsel et al., 2010; Smith and Goldstein, 2019).
 Perhaps because of this close association between urease and shell formation, foraminifera incorporate Ni into their tests (Munsel et al., 2010; Smith et al., 2020; Smith and Goldstein, 2019).
 Methanogens have been shown to have significant Ni requirements (Neubeck et al., 2016; Schonheit et al., 1979).
 This is not surprising consider Ni enzyme CO dehydrogenase assists in the assimilation of CO as a carbon source for methanogenesis and MCR catalyzes the last step of methanogenesis (Fuchs and Stupperich, 1986; Ragsdale, 2009).

 As one might expect, the marine concentration of Ni, as an essential component of the aforementioned enzymes and a potential toxin, has significant implications for the relative abundances of these organisms (Dupont et al., 2010; Glass and Dupont, 2017; Munsel et al., 2010; Panneerselvam et al., 2018; Schonheit et al., 1979; Smith and Goldstein, 2019; Twining et al., 2012).
 For example, Smith and Goldstein (2019) exposed juvenile benthic foraminifera from Little Duck Key, Florida and Sapelo Island, Georgia to varying Ni concentrations and observed total foraminifera abundance peaked around 125 nM (modern ocean concentrations 1-12 nM).
 Past 125 nM, there was a steep drop off in abundance and general increase in shell deformities.
 In experiments which added Ni and urea to natural phytoplankton assemblages from Peru and California, there were increases in growth with increases in Ni and urea, suggesting co-limitation in some of the species tested (Dupont et al., 2010).
 Early experiments with methanogen species Methanobacterium thermoautotrophicum found that the abundance of cells was proportional to the amount of Ni added to the medium (concentrations tested, ~0 nM, 85 nM, 1000 nM) (Schonheit et al., 1979).
 Clearly, these organisms are highly sensitive to fluctuations in Ni concenration and shifts in Ni concentration over time would impact the diversity and abundance of organisms.